Starting a New York landscaping business can be both profitable and challenging.

 This license ensures your plants are inspected and certified as pest-free.

-This step is especially important if you’re selling ornamental trees, shrubs, or sod, as the state has strict pest control regulations to protect New York’s agriculture.
+This step is especially important if you’re selling ornamental trees, shrubs, or sod, as the state has strict pest control regulations to protect landscaping services in New York and its agriculture.

 4. Other Legal Requirements